CornellPhysicsWiki/cornellphysicswiki.github.io/questions/join_chat.md

 ## Cornell SPS Slack

 The **Cornell SPS Slack** is one of Cornell SPS's communication platforms.
-It is used in conjunction with the SPS email listserv (this is the most reliable place to get information about SPS--please join [here](https://forms.gle/TPY8feDT6bxYrjhW6) if you have not already) to send out updates about SPS events, and members can also use the Slack to chat with others.
+It is used in conjunction with the SPS email listserv (this is the most reliable place to get information about SPS---please join [here](https://forms.gle/TPY8feDT6bxYrjhW6) if you have not already) to send out updates about SPS events, and members can also use the Slack to chat with others.
 Please click [this link](https://join.slack.com/t/cornellsps/shared_invite/zt-2cxb1x9kl-2wJFSBr38CRdgXczt98SuA) to join.

 ## Cornell SPS Discord